siddharthashok/MacOS-apps-I-use/README.md

-# MacOS apps I use
+# List of MacOS apps I use

 ## Development